NOTE: This piece is now out of date. More current information on our plans and impact can be found on our Evaluations page.

 Our first target is to cover our 2019 costs if we’re on our expansion trajectory, and end the period with 12 months’ reserves.

-This means raising enough to cover the team of 12.6 full-time-equivalent staff we had as of December 2018, honour other existing commitments over this period,4 and hire 5.9 new full-time-equivalent staff (of which we’ve already made offers to 3.4).
+This means raising enough to cover the team of 12.6 full-time-equivalent staff we had as of December 2018, honour other existing commitments over this period, and hire 5.9 new full-time-equivalent staff (of which we’ve already made offers to 3.4).

-To end the period with 12 months’ reserves, we need enough cash on hand in December 2019 to cover our 2020 costs on the expansion trajectory in which we iintend to hire another 4.5 full-time-equivalent staff over 2020.
+To end the period with 12 months’ reserves, we need enough cash on hand in December 2019 to cover our 2020 costs on the expansion trajectory in which we intend to hire another 4.5 full-time-equivalent staff over 2020.

 Taking account of cash on hand as of December 2018, and passive income we expect to receive over the period, this requires raising an additional $4.7m.
 Of this, we have already raised $4.3m, of which most has already been received.
 This means that to close our first target, we need to raise an additional $400,000.

-A large fraction of the funding we have received so far comes from a $4.8m grant from the Open Philanthropy Project split over two years.
+A large fraction of the funding we have received so far comes from a $4.8m grant from Open Philanthropy split over two years.
 We have also received grants from BERI, the Effective Altruism Meta Fund, and some individual donors.